Roki Sasaki: Los Angeles Dodgers

+2025

 On January 22, 2025, Sasaki signed a contract with the Los Angeles Dodgers, which featured a $6.5 million signing bonus.
 Because he was under the age of 25 at the time, regulations required that he had to sign a minor league deal.
 Shortly after his signing, Baseball America and MLB.com both named him the No. 1 prospect in MLB entering the 2025 season.

 Sasaki made the Dodgers' opening day roster and was announced as the starter for the second game of the season in the MLB Tokyo Series 2025 against the Chicago Cubs on March 19, 2025.
 In his debut, he allowed one run on one hit and five walks while striking out three.
 His first MLB strikeout was of Seiya Suzuki.
 Sasaki earned his first major league win on May 3 against the Atlanta Braves.
 On May 13, Sasaki was placed on the 15-day injured list with a right shoulder impingement; he was transferred to the 60-day injured list on June 20.
 After a lengthy rehab assignment in the minors, Sasaki was activated from the injured list on September 24 with the intention of working as a relief pitcher for the rest of the season.
 He made eight starts before his injury and made two relief appearances in September, compiling a 1–1 record, 4.46 ERA, 28 strikeouts, and 22 walks.

 Sasaki recorded his first professional save when he closed out the Dodgers victory in the opening game of the 2025 National League Division Series against the Philadelphia Phillies.
 He pitched in three games in the series, earning saves in the first two games and then working three perfect innings in relief in the decisive fourth game.
-He pitched 2 2/3 innings over two games in the 2025 World Series, which the Dodgers won in seven games, thus giving him his first-career World Series championship.
+He pitched 2 2/3 innings over two games in the 2025 World Series, which the Dodgers won in seven games, thus giving him his first-career World Series title.

+2026

+During his first career start at Yankee Stadium in July, Sasaki threw a franchise record 21 pitches over 100mph.